Eat a Diet Rich in Calcium

 - Be sure to include nondairy sources of calcium in your daily diet.

 If you are unable to meet your calcium needs through dietary sources, ask your doctor if you should take a calcium supplement.
-The two main types of supplements are carbonate and citrate.
+The 2 main types of supplements are carbonate and citrate.
 Calcium carbonate (Tums and Rolaids) is best taken with food.
 Calcium citrate can be taken with or without food, and may have better absorption in people older than 50 years old.
 Some points to remember when choosing and using a calcium supplement include:

 - Since the amount of calcium differs among products, check the label.